arnosthavelka/spring-advanced-training/sat-elk/README.md

 cd /usr/share/elasticsearch/config
 echo "xpack.security.enabled: false" >> elasticsearch.yml
 ```

-_Note: this was needed in the previous version, but it's not needed any more (with the latest Elasticsearch 8.13.4)_

 #### Add ElasticHQ GUI
 `docker run -d --name sat-elastichq --net sat-elk-net -p 5000:5000 elastichq/elasticsearch-hq`